gmlewis/godot-liverpool-rummy/docs/game-state-machine.md

 # Game State Machine

-Liverpool Rummy uses a finite state machine to manage the game flow.
+Moonridge Rummy uses a finite state machine to manage the game flow.
 Each state handles a specific phase of the game and transitions to the next state when its work is complete.

 ## State Flow Overview